 Role of the Hypothalamus

-This response consists of a releasing hormone that is transported via the hypothalamic-hypophyseal portal venous system to the anterior pituitary gland and stimulates synthesis and secretion of hypophyseal hormones.
-In the case of the HPA axis, the responsible hormone is corticotropin-releasing hormone (CRH).
+This response consists of a releasing hormone that is transported via the hypothalamic-hypophyseal portal venous system to the anterior pituitary gland and stimulates the synthesis and secretion of hypophyseal hormones.
+In the case of the HPA axis, the responsible hormone is a corticotropin-releasing hormone (CRH).

 Role of the Pituitary Gland